This post may contain affiliate links. Please read our disclosure policy.

 Why is my cookie dough crumbly?

-If youโ€™ve got the right ratio of ingredients, youโ€™ll find that your dough resembles moist crumbs and clumps.
+Your dough may resemble moist crumbs and clumps when mixed with a spoon, but that doesn't mean it's too dry.
 Try pressing it into a disk.
 If it doesn't hold together well, you can try adding water by the drop and kneading it in to the dough until you reach the right consistency.
 Go slowly, though, since you don't want a drop more water than absolutely essential, or your cookies won't keep their shape in the oven.

 Can I make these cookies without rolling out the dough?

 For best results, try my gluten free drop sugar cookies recipe instead.
 But if you change your mind mid-recipe, you can use this recipe.
 Just portion the cookie dough into equal-sized pieces, roll each in your palms into a ball, place it on the baking sheet, and flatten it using the palm of your hand.
-Bake at 350ยฐF until the cookies appear set all the way to the center.
+Bake at 350°F until the cookies appear set all the way to the center.
 Depending on how thick your cookies are, you may have to increase the baking time.

 Mosaic graphic featuring several images from the rest of the recipe including the dough cutouts, close up of cookies, and frosted cookies on a baking tray.